 Next up on almost every NZ traveller’s bucket list is the Tongariro Alpine Crossing.
 This is a beautiful one day walk through the very heart of the North Island, with the best views of the real life Mount Doom (Ngaruhoe).

-You can start this journey after a night at YHA National Park or YHA Ohakune.
+You can start this journey after a night at YHA National Park.
 We recommend leaving your luggage at the hostel and taking a well-stocked daypack; after 8 hours walking a familiar bed is usually a welcome sight!

 From National Park it’s only a short journey to Ohakune.
 Both are well-placed for accessing the best (read: only) North Island ski fields, but Ohakune is overflowing with summer activities as well.
-Start the Mountains to Sea Cycleway or pick one leg to do as a day trip; the spa back at YHA Ohakune will be a welcome break for your feet.
+Start the Mountains to Sea Cycleway or pick one leg to do as a day trip.

 You can also start the Whanganui Journey from here – this is technically one of New Zealand’s “Great Walks” despite giving your arms much more of a workout than your legs!